 The exhibition in Accra is a starting point but a key factor is that Oforiatta-Ayim plans to move it across the country, building on existing structures to make it accessible to the wider population in what could be described as an open interactive exhibition.

-The kiosk in the ANO exhibition is immediately recognisable for many.
-Transformed from its normal function it becomes a gallery in its own right, recognisable and approachable to its visitors.
+The kiosk in the ANO exhibition is immediately recognizable for many.
+Transformed from its normal function it becomes a gallery in its own right, recognizable and approachable to its visitors.
 Inside the kiosk are case studies by the architect Latifah Idriss whose work took her across the country to study and develop blue prints for sustainable kiosks for living and working in.

 Another architect DK Osseo Asare displays his sketches of existing structures he has created by up-cycling bamboo to fabricate water tanks, performance stages and canopies.
 Next door, artist Yaw Brobbey Kyei drawings wallpaper the room with his drawings of a myriad of kiosks on cardboard canvases.
 All the while, the familiar sounds of Accra fill the centre courtesy of a sound installation by Lawrence Baganiah.
 A film directed by Oforiatta-Ayim following her on her journey through Accra as she curates items from Ga culture for her first kiosk museum, is projected on the walls of the house converted research centre.